0nix/ggj21/twine/evidence_questioning.md

 Sergeant Bayer slaps his hand against his face, and sighs heavily as he shakes his head.
 "I find that hard to believe, for you and for this woman."
 He hisses.

-"And, I find your inability to understand people as anything but mindless automatons, Sergeant, just as baffling."
+"And, I find your inability to understand that she is being forced to do something against her will, Sergeant, just as baffling."
 Lieutenant Sessler says with that little juvenile smirk.
 His bravado seems to have come back to him.

 Unsatisfied, both men stew in their own frustration and anger, unable to convince each other of their own point of view.